-Hamilton lies along the banks of the North Island’s Waikato River, and is one of New Zealand’s most populous cities.
+Hamilton, on the banks of the North Island’s Waikato River, is one of New Zealand’s most populous cities.
 If you’re interested in delving into some of the great attractions in and around it, here’s a 48-hour guide that will help you make the most of your visit.

 Spend the first day of your trip familiarising yourself with your surroundings – from the city’s daily must-sees to the nightly must-dos.